mattragoza/BIOST2041/data-analysis-8/ANOVA.md

 # Writing test scores

-The second research question that would like to investigate is whether there is a difference in average writing test scores for students in different academic program types and who have different socioeconomic status (SES).
+The second research question that we would like to investigate is whether there is a difference in average writing test scores for students in different academic program types and who have different socioeconomic status (SES).
 If there are any differences, we would like to characterize them as best as we can.
 We can begin with the numerical summary shown in Table 2, which displays measures of center and spread for writing test scores split by academic program type and SES.
 The group with the highest mean writing score of 57.3 was students of high